Skip to main content

 From 31 October 2023 - New postal vote applicants will require ID verification.
 Electors will be required to provide their National Insurance Number as well as a date of birth and signature when applying for a postal vote.
 Postal vote applications will expire after three years and a fresh application will have to be submitted.

-• Existing postal voters – if you wish to continue to vote by postal, you will need to reapply - following the same verification process by 31 January 2026.
-We will contact all existing postal voter outlining what you need to do in due course.
+• Existing postal voters – if you wish to continue to vote by postal, you will need to reapply - following the same verification process by 31 January 2026

 • There will be a limit on the number of postal vote packs that you can hand in at a polling station.
 You will be allowed to take your own, and up to five others